top of page

 Entrance to the park is free, but there is a fee for a cave tour.
 Cave access is by tour only.

 Once you make the drive and arrive at the parking lot, you must hike a little up the road to the Visitor's Center.
 The Oregon Caves Visitor Center is home to a small museum, bookshop, and gift shop.
-It provides an excellent introduction to this area, what you’ll experience on a cave tour and the surrounding hiking trails.
+It provides an excellent introduction to this area, what you’ll experience on a cave tour, and the surrounding hiking trails.
 The Center also has a 3D model of the current cave system.
 You can look at this; it will show you the various caves and the path you will take for the Discovery Cave Tour.
 Note: Other tours are available here, but most people take the Discovery Tour.
-The other tours include a Candlelight Tour, which shows how the caves must have appeared to the first explorers. and an Off Trail Cave Tour.
+The other tours include a Candlelight Tour, which shows how the caves must have appeared to the first explorers, and an Off-Trail Cave Tour.
 The Off Trail Cave Tour is where you can crawl around on your belly and squeeze through some tight places.
 This is where you can explore the deepest parts of the cave, and if you have claustrophobia, this is not the tour to take.
 You will also be introduced to caving techniques, etiquette, and conservation.

 The Chateau at Oregon Caves is one of the National Park's “Great Lodges” and a National Historic Landmark.
 When open again, this six-story lodge will offer 23 overnight rooms, a fine dining room with views over a wooded canyon, and a coffee shop from the 1930s.
 Each room has its unique charm.

 To start your tour, you must be at the Visitors Center about 15 minutes before the tour begins.
 This is where you will meet the tour guide and review instructions before entering the caves.
-Please Note: The Discovery Cave Tour is one-way through the caves and takes about 90 minutes.
-You need to be fit enough to climb over 500 steps and able to squat below 45 inches at points.
+Please note: The Discovery Cave Tour is one-way through the caves and takes about 90 minutes.
+You need to be fit enough to climb over 500 steps and be able to squat below 45 inches at points.
 If you feel claustrophobic, there is an exit tunnel about a quarter of the way through the tour.
 This cave tour is not like other caves because the floor is flat.
 Usually, cave floors are rocky, and I think the NPS does this to make it safer for everyone.
 The floor does get very wet and can be slippery in spots.
 Children must be at least 42" tall to take a tour for safety.
-Infant carry packs and strollers are not permitted.
+Infant carriers, packs, and strollers are not permitted.
 Childcare is not available.

 Pets may go anywhere a car can: roads and road shoulders, the campground, picnic areas, and parking lots.
 However, pets are not permitted in the cave, on any hiking trail, on any body of water, or inside the visitor center or other park facilities.
 Pets may be left unattended in vehicles.
 However, please be aware that if pets display signs of distress due to conditions such as hot weather, owners may be cited for endangering an animal.